-GIAC Certified Enterprise Defender (GCED)
+GIAC Certified Enterprise Defender (GCED)false

 TargetThe GCED builds on the security skills measured by the GSEC (no overlap).
 It assesses more advanced, technical skills that are needed to defend the enterprise environment and protect an organization as a whole.
 Knowledge, skills and abilities assessed are taken from the areas of Defensive Network Infrastructure, Packet Analysis, Penetration Testing, Incident Handling, and Malware Removal.

 Preparing for the GCED Exam: Candidates may choose to prepare for the GCED exam by taking the SANS Training Course: SEC501: Advanced Security Essentials - Enterprise Defender

 *No Specific training is required for any GIAC certification.
 If candidates need help in mastering the objectives for this certification, there are many sources of information available.
 Practical experience is one option; there are also numerous books on the market covering Computer Information Security.
 Another option is SANS training, or any relevant courses from other training providers.*

 - 1 proctored exam